ReyZhang/RZScaleplate/README.md

 License
 ============
-RZScaleplate is available under the MIT license.
+RZScaleplate is available under the Apache License.
 See the LICENSE file for more info.

 ARC
 ============